Markus1403/calorie-tracker-dis/README.md

 After youve done this, you can now add your postgress link to your .env file.
 See .env.example for formatting.
 If youve named your user calorie_user you should only need to update the YOURPASSWORDHERE part of the username.

+### Create the database tables

+The steps above only create an *empty* database.
+You still need to build the tables from the migrations, otherwise the app crashes with an Internal Server Error on the very first request (`relation "users" does not exist`).
+Run:

+``$ flask db upgrade``

+This applies the existing migrations and creates all the tables.
+You only need to do this once (and again whenever new migrations are added).
+After that you can start the server:

+``$ python run.py``

 # TODO